MLArtist/WebScraper/README.md

 #### Installation
 Although, the script has been tested on Python3.6 but it should work with future versions of Python too.

-Install the libraries provided in requirements.txt by using following command *python -m pip install -r requirements.txt*
+Install the libraries provided in requirements.txt by using following command <br />
+*python -m pip install -r requirements.txt*

 #### Running the script
-run the script by using following command
-*python websitescrap.py https://www.wikipedia.org*
+run the script by using following command <br /> *python websitescrap.py https://www.wikipedia.org*

-**if you wish to start the crawling afresh from the supplied address, please use following command** *python websitescrap.py https://www.wikipedia.org --start_afresh true*
+**if you wish to start the crawling afresh from the supplied address, please use following command** <br /> *python websitescrap.py https://www.wikipedia.org --start_afresh true*

 #### Output